rumblesan/dual-pt2399-digital-delay/README.md

 ![Delay board construction](./images/delay-board-construction.jpg)

 Depending on what part you use for the Join switch, the lower leg from that may extend far enough to hit IC U5 on the mid board, so snip it off.

+## Fixes

+Some of the older revisions have some minor errors.
+Check the [Fixes](./fixes.md) file for more information.

 ## Availability